hugoroldan24/EmbeddedSWProject/README.md

    cd Wireless-Dual-Servo-Controller
     ```
 2. Compile and upload the code:
     ```bash

+    make transmitter	    # Compile the transmitter files make receiver	    # Compile the receiver files
+    			    # The whole project can be compiled at once with make all

-    cd transmitter/src      # cd receiver/src when compiling the code from the receiver make all                # Compile the code and generate the .hex file make upload             # Flash the .hex file into the MCU
+    make upload-tx          # Flash the .hex file into the transmitter MCU make upload-rx 	    # Flash the .hex files into the receiver MCU
     ```

 ---